stuart-knock/docs/ScientificReport/UserScientificReport.rst

 ..
 Purpose:

 ..
 To provide a more detailed and comprehensive description of |TVB|: Scientific motivation and goals.
 ..
+Scientific documentation of the ‘The Virtual Brain’ (Integrating computational brain models and multi-modal neuroimaging data using |TVB|)

+..
 Contents:
 ..
 Description of the Theoretical framework and formalisms, the need of a practical implementation